intelagense/rwxrob/log/2021/04/20/README.md

+## Tuesday, April 20, 2021, 11:49:02AM EDT <1618933742>

+Today after noticing how fucking long the GitHub repo names are getting I'm seriously wondering what is the best way to organize labs.
+I'm feeling like I should be using a monolith repo instead of a bunch of tiny ones.
+In fact, why can't this just go into `rwx.gg` with all the other content.
+People are more likely to want to follow a single repo for changes than a bunch of tiny ones.

+Recently it became clear (again) that the simplest approach is just a `README.md` file that describes the activity rather than a complicated system for validating, in other words, a Knowledge Node.
+It can contain `Dockerfile` and other informational files and starting assets.

+One point of confusion is what to do about labs that involve creation of GitHub repos and such.
+Again, the solution is to just say, "go create a repo someplace."

 ## Tuesday, April 20, 2021, 11:25:53AM EDT <1618932353>

 Realizing how completely valuable Kind is.
 The simple fact that you can